UnoVateIT/unocode-error-reporting/README.md

 This repository is used only for **documentation and issue tracking** related to UnoCode (GPT Store edition).

+👉 Found a bug or have feedback?
+[Post an issue here](https://github.com/UnoVateIT/unocode-error-reporting/issues).

 ### Reporting a Bug

 When you open an issue, please include: